OLIVIA KNIGHT

 (she/they)

-A Virginia native and mountain lover turned Houston-based artist, they hold an MFA from from the University of Houston’s PATP and BFA in Theatre & English from Virginia Commonwealth University.
+A Virginia native and mountain lover turned Houston-based artist, they hold an MFA from the University of Houston’s PATP and BFA in Theatre & English from Virginia Commonwealth University.
+She was awarded Best Breakthrough in the 2025 Houston Press Theatre Awards.

-They are an Actor Combatant and proud member of the SAFD.
-When not onstage or in the rehearsal room, they’re likely hiking with their pup, adding to their ever-growing reading list, or laughing (often loudly).
+When not onstage or in the rehearsal room, they’re likely hiking with their pup, working on their reading list, starting a new crafting project, or laughing (often loudly).

 PRESS